So bit different topic now and bit different moods.

 lost child - this one is just the one, who never get's attention, he's simply forgotten

 and the golden child or family hero - the gifted one, the champion.

 And then each of these children develop some syndromes over the time, black sheep/scapegoats have Stockholm syndrome, golden child has a Jocasta complex, so on.

 In other descriptions there can be more roles put on children:

 there can be mascot - clown in the family like Robin Williams,

 also surrogate parent or caregiver - child, who care about other children in the family.

 Whole universe in huge narcissistic family:

-Anyway, in my further entries I will discuss more those black-sheep and scapegoats roles, since while being leader of some LGBT+ projects I see these type of people are most often met in there.
-They pretend to be better than anyone and then suddenly you realise they usually feel as, if they are most incapable one in the room, doesn't matter what room and among what people...
-Although they really can see through lot of shit and they really can't just be ok with that.
+Anyway, in my further entries, I will discuss more of those black-sheep and scapegoats roles, since while being the leader of some LGBT+ projects I see these types of people are most often met in there.
+They pretend to be better than anyone and then suddenly you realize they usually feel as, if they are the most incapable one in the room, doesn't matter what room and among what people...
+Although they really can see through a lot of shit and they really can't just be ok with that.
 Brilliant pushovers usually... with some talents and areas, where they are quite secure and safe people.
-Black sheep or white crow in general means being different among others, so... naturally, in countries, where LGBT+ is still somewhat taboo, like in Lithuania as well (talking end of 2021 now), so those children are usually pushed into black-sheep role in the families by definition.
-Unwanted children, weakest, weirdest, etc., could be based on the gender too, whatever reason, there is no real reason for this anyway.
+Black sheep or white crow, in general, means being different from others, so... naturally, in countries, where LGBT+ is still somewhat taboo, like in Lithuania as well (talking end of 2021 now), those children are usually pushed into the black-sheep role in the families by definition.
+Unwanted children, weakest, weirdest, etc., could be based on gender too, whatever reason, there is no real reason for this anyway.

-These two buddies, - black sheep and scapegoat will be your characters for new adventures in the realm of crazy world of narcissistic behaviour:
+These two buddies, - black sheep and scapegoat, will be your characters for new adventures in the realm of the crazy world of narcissistic behavior: